Living in Raleigh, NC

 There are both pros and cons to moving to Raleigh.
-For each individual situation, the pros and cons are going to be a bit different which makes it important to evaluate such a big decision and writing everything down.
+For each individual situation, the pros and cons are going to be a bit different which makes it important to evaluate such a big decision and write everything down.
 Some of the pros of moving to Raleigh can be found in this article and for most people, those will be the reasons they make the move.

 The pros to living in Raleigh if someone is moving from a city like Chicago are obvious.
-The weather, the affordability, a lot less traffic and a great economic opportunity for entrepreneurs and small businesses.
+The weather, the affordability, a lot less traffic, and a great economic opportunity for entrepreneurs and small businesses.
 A lot of folks are making the move from cities like Chicago, New York, Boston, even California thanks to the affordability of Raleigh.

 The cons to moving to Raleigh are likely obvious to you as well.
-Some of the common cons would be leaving family, friends and memories behind.
+Some of the common cons would be leaving family, friends, and memories behind.
 After moving to Raleigh five years ago those are the biggest cons I experienced, personally.
 Other than that, there isn't much I miss about moving from Boston (except maybe the Boston sports teams).
 Raleigh is a great place and the pros outweighed the cons for me!

 Moving to Raleigh Without a Job

 This is a question a lot of folks ask us before they make the move: What is it like moving to Raleigh without a job?
 The answer is that it's different for everyone.
 The people I know who made the move were all able to find solid work opportunities within the first 90-days of relocating.
-If they don't love the first gig they find, there is opportunities to find other gigs they love all around the Triangle.
+If they don't love the first gig they find, there are opportunities to find other gigs they love all around the Triangle.

 Many people who make the move to Raleigh do so without a job and find work once they arrive here.
-There are so many great employers and a lot job openings.
+There are so many great employers and a lot of job openings.
 Our unemployment rate in Raleigh typically hovers around 4% which is great, compared to other cities!
 Glassdoor ranked Raleigh as the #1 place for jobs and that's a big reason people make the move!